-Not only will case studies and other scientific inquiry help you to create the best B2B sales strategies but also it will aid in performance measurement.
-Research will provide the baselines you need to tell whether or not your B2B marketing planning is giving you a solid return on your investment.
+Case studies and other reports will help you to create the best B2B sales strategies, and it will make performance measurement possible later on.
+This research will provide baselines, which you need to tell whether or not your B2B marketing planning is giving you a solid return on your investment.
 This means enhanced opportunities to make changes when they are needed.

 Don’t limit your research to existing clients.
 Your efforts in this area should be just as robust for qualified leads and potential customers so that you can convert them into loyal clients.

-3. Create a Website that Is Immersive, Engaging and Encourages Action
+4. Create an Online Store That Is Immersive, Engaging and Encourages Action

 It’s no longer enough to have a bare-bones website that contains some contact information and a blurb about what your organization does.
-Effective marketing strategies demand that you create an online store that delivers an engaging experience that persuades visitors that your company not only is the industry leader in this niche but also that it is the only logical choice in the area.
+Effective marketing strategies demand that you create an online store that delivers an engaging experience that persuades visitors that your company not only is the industry leader in this niche but also that it is the only logical choice.

-Content is just as important as aesthetics.
-The more content your website has, and the more informative and authoritative it is, the higher it will figure in search engine results.
+- Content is just as important as aesthetics.
+The more content your website has, and the more informative and authoritative it is, the higher it will rank in search engine results.
 This is critical for inbound marketing as B2B buyers are searching online for providers with increasing frequency.
-Your content may include in-depth descriptions of products and services, a blog, FAQs, white papers, detailed descriptions of the company’s experience in the industry and other components.
+Your content may include in-depth descriptions of products and services, a blog, FAQs, white papers, detailed descriptions of the company’s experience in the industry, and other components.

-Great website content is driven by search engine optimization, or SEO.
-On-site SEO revolves around the keywords that you use on your website which are directly tied to your products and services.
+- Great website content is driven by search engine optimization, or SEO.
+On-site SEO revolves around the keywords that you use on your website, which are directly tied to your products and services.
 When you start an eCommerce store, you begin building these keywords into your content.
-These keywords tell search engines about your website so that it figures in appropriate search results.
+These keywords tell search engines about your website so that it can identify appropriate search results.

-Off-site SEO involves links to your website that are found on other websites.
+Off-site SEO involves links to your website from other websites.
 When you write a guest article or someone else mentions your website and links back to it, it establishes your company as an authority in the industry.

 The best B2B marketing companies fully understand the SEO process, and they work on it every day.

-These days, decision-makers and other higher-ups aren’t confined to a desk.
-They may be constantly on-the-go, which forces them to do quite a bit of work on a mobile device.
-Since most executives and marketing professionals use Internet searching and websites to find providers of products and services, it stands to reason that your B2B agency’s website must be optimized for mobile devices.
+These days, decision-makers aren’t confined to a desk.
+They may constantly be on-the-go, which forces them to do quite a bit of work on a mobile device.
+Since most executives and marketing professionals use their cell phones to find providers of products and services, it stands to reason that your B2B agency’s website must be optimized for mobile devices.

 Responsive design is one of the leading methods for ensuring that your customers can easily and successfully browse your website regardless of what kind of device they are using.

 Today’s B2B marketing channels must include social media.
 These platforms raise your profile with potential clients, allowing you to interact and get the word out about your services.
-The only question you have to settle is which social media platforms to utilize?
+The only question you have to settle is which social media platforms to get on first?

 In the business world, a LinkedIn presence is a necessity.

 This is where most B2B buyers will go for information if they search social media for service providers.
-It also may be helpful to have a presence on Twitter, Instagram or another platform that is relevant to your industry.
+It may also be helpful to have a presence on Twitter, Instagram, or another relevant platform to your industry.